kmhein21/eclipse_sye/task_list.md

 ## Task List

+## For March 27

+1. Continue write up on fitted model.
+Keep in mind if there is a statisical test showing that the eclipse day has a different pattern.

+2. Fit model and make the plots (adding the moon!) for the other metrics (all 5).

+3. Keep in mind if there is a statistical test for difference in "wiggliness" across the different days.

+4. Make plot of raw eclipse data (time series plot of data on day of eclipse to see natural variability in the metric).

 ## For March 13

 1. Use `scale_x_continuous()`? to change what appears as the tick marks on the plot.